 A key aspect of Kanban is to reduce the amount of multi-tasking that most teams and knowledge workers are prone to do and instead encourage them to “Stop Starting!
 And Start Finishing!”, a mantra coined by Dr. Arne Roock (of www.Software-Kanban.de).
 WIP – Work-in-Progress – Limits defined at each stage of the workflow on a Kanban board encourage team members to finish work at hand and only then, take up the next piece of work.

-“Decide the outer boundaries of the kanban system.
-It is often best to limit this to the immediate span of political control.
-Do not force visualization, transparency, and WIP limits on any department that does not volunteer to collaborate.” – David J. Anderson
+Do not force visualization, transparency, and WIP limits on any department that does not volunteer to collaborate.” – David J. Anderson Click To Tweet

 The beauty of Kanban is in its simplicity.
 However, Kanban is not just about visualizing a process on a white board (or an electronic board) and working with stickies or electronic cards.
 As you can see from above, it is much more than that.
 You will truly benefit from its implementation if you apply all the principles and practices in a methodological manner.